TripodiMarco/TripodiMarco/README.md

 ## Tech Skills 🧑‍💻​
 🟢 Proficient in Excel (not same thing in VBA language)
 ​🧠 Good understanding of Structured Query Language instructions (MySQL,PostgreSQL)
-🐍​ Good capacity in Python language
+🐍​ Good capability in Python language
 👨‍💻​ Basic knowledge of DAX language in Power BI
 📈 Basic knowledge of Google Analytics such as in Google Looker Studio
 ## 🔗 You can find me on LinkedIn at